mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - 0: Disable CheckSum for silent data corruption detection

        1: Enable CheckSum for silent data corruption detection
-     - Currently, this feature only supports the Atlas A2 training series products, and only supports CheckSum for MatMul with bfloat16 data type in O0 or O1 mode
+     - Currently, this feature only supports CheckSum for MatMul with bfloat16 data type in O0 or O1 mode
    * - MS_NPU_ASD_CONFIG
      - Configure the silent detection
      - Strings